How to Make Alcohol from Sugar Cane

 collection point to be

-rectified at a large plant which will produce all natural alcohol of 70
+rectified at a large plant which will make all-natural alcohol of 70

 How to make alcohol from sugar cane.